galaxyproject/galaxy-hub/content/news/2023-09-28-biont-workshop/index.md

 # Conclusion

-The first BioNT workshop, a Bioinformatics Introduction workshop, was **successfully** held from 4th to 8th of September 8, 2023.
+The first BioNT workshop, a Bioinformatics Introduction workshop, was **successfully** held from 4th to 8th of September, 2023.

 As it was the first workshop in this format, the infrastructure for communication, registration, collecting surveys, and teaching had to be developed and implemented. **Everything has been documented and will be reused for the second workshop that will be run in November 2023.**